Unearth: Watchers of Rule and departure of John Maggard (2014-2016)

 During fall 2014, Unearth released two tracks from their new album Watchers of Rule, which was later released on October 28, 2014, via eOne Music and features 11 tracks on the regular edition and 13 tracks on the deluxe version.
-The album debuted at number 105 on the Billboard 200.
+The album debuted at number 105 on the Billboard 200 selling 3,950 copies in its first week.

 In an interview with Noisefull, lead guitarist Buz McGrath revealed that the band currently has an open bass player position, confirming that John 'Slo' Maggard (who had been missing from touring for the last two years and did not contribute to Watchers of Rule) is no longer in the band.
 DeVries, who had performed live bass on all but one tour since the start of 2013, also chose to end his association with the band (and indeed stepped out of music altogether) at year's end, with Chris O'Toole being selected as a live fill-in afterward.

+Unearth toured worldwide in support of the album first embarking on a US tour with Crowbar and Black Crown Initiate in December 2014.
+In May 2015 they played multiple headlining shows in Japan, Indonesia and Malaysia, in May they supported Arch Enemy on a European tour.
+In September and October of 2015 they held a US headlining tour with Wovenwar and finally they toured alongside Nile in Australia to finish the year.

-Unearth headlined the fury tour which featured acts like Fit for an Autopsy, Reflections, Great American Ghost, Ringworm and Culture Killer.
+In Spring 2016 Unearth headlined the fury tour which featured acts like Fit for an Autopsy, Reflections, Great American Ghost, Ringworm and Culture Killer.

-In 2015 they toured worldwide doing shows in North America along with separate tours in Europe and Asia.

 The band then supported Soilwork on their Fury Tour alongside Battlecross, Darkness Divided and Wovenwar.
 They also took part in the 2016 MTV Headbangers Ball Tour.

 In 2017, Unearth did a small spring headliner with Fit for an Autopsy, Exalt and Darkness Divided.